 Mirjam could not resist, when Senay asked to join her in organizing events and campaigns to promote women in the wine industry.
 Mirjam has been an active advocate for female entrepreneurs for some time now and she very much enjoys a good glass of wine.
 So Mirjam is now part of the effort to get Women in Wine Events off the ground, in order to give female winemakers - and other women in the wine business - the attention they deserve.

 Her favorite wines?
 Well, that depends on the context.
 Sometimes it is a nice Chardonnay (from the Bourgogne or from Chile) and on other occasions a good Sauvignon blanc from New Zealand can make her happy.
 Sometimes a fine red pinot noir can complete the moment, but a cabernet sauvignon, a tempranillo or a primitive can as well.

 After finalizing Gymnasium in Budapest, Alexandra is now a third year International Business and Languages student at Rotterdam University of Applied Sciences.
-She combines her study with her work at House of Red & White.
+She combines her study with her work for House of Red & White as the event manager for the inaugural Women in Wine Expo.
 Coming from one of the only two European countries that has its own word for 'wine' (bor) that is not derived from Latin - she loves contributing to advancing women’s work in the wine industry.

 Her favorite wines?
 Definitely the Béla and Bandi-chardonnay wines.